The construction and use of dephasing prescriptions for environmental effects in gravitational wave astronomy: Dephasing in circular waveforms

 This can also be shown by the equivalence relation in Eq.~\eqref{eq:dphi_dpsi}.
 Since the time by which the observed signal reaches the phase $\phi(f)$ is delayed by $\Delta t(f)$, the phase of the Doppler-shifted signal lags behind by:

 which agrees with our previous result.

-Also note that since a constant velocity simply appears as a change in the chirp mass, the actual observable dephasing would be due to a deviation from this constant velocity, i.e. an acceleration of the center of mass.
+Also note that since a constant velocity simply appears as a change in the chirp mass (as shown in the beginning of the section), the actual observable dephasing would be due to a deviation from this constant velocity, i.e. an acceleration of the center of mass.
 Denoting our reference time for the constant recession as $t_0$, we have:

 This formula is also applicable to redshifts not originating from proper motion, i.e. gravitational or cosmological redshift.
 In this case the time difference translates to a difference in proper and observer time and the formula becomes: